This post has been archived. Information may not be up to date.

 Cross Site Scripting (XSS) attacks

 If you’re a malicious coder, JavaScript is pretty much your best friend.
 The right commands will do anything a legitimate user could do (and even some things they aren’t supposed to be able to) on a web page, sometimes without any interaction on the part of an actual user.
 Cross Site Scripting attacks, or XSS, occur when JavaScript code is injected into a web page and changes that page’s behavior.
 Its effects can range from prank nuisance occurrences to more severe authentication bypasses or credential stealing.
-This incident report from Apache in 2010 is a good example of how XSS can be chained in a larger attack to take over accounts and machines.

 An HTML dance party with a little JS cutting in